Amanda Palmer: Personal life

 Palmer has said that she once worked as a stripper under the name Berlin.
-She has stated that the song "Berlin" was written about this experience.
+She wrote the song "Berlin" about this experience.

 Palmer has had three abortions, and her song "Voicemail for Jill" is about these experiences.

-Palmer and author Neil Gaiman confirmed their engagement in 2010.
+Palmer, then 33, and the British author Neil Gaiman, then 49, confirmed their engagement in 2010.
 The couple married in a private ceremony in January 2011.
-The wedding took place in the parlor of writers Ayelet Waldman and Michael Chabon.
-They have a son, Anthony "Ash", born on September 16, 2015, named for Palmer's close friend and mentor (and childhood next-door neighbor), the author and psychotherapist Dr. C. Anthony Martignetti, who died on June 22, 2015.
+The wedding took place in the parlor of the writers Ayelet Waldman and Michael Chabon.
+The two had an open marriage, and encouraged one another to date and engage in sexual relationships, including with fans of their work.
+Palmer and Gaiman have a son, born in 2015.